-Click on the name to read a summary of the citation text.
+For more about this aspect of the VC10's career see the page Victoria Cross holders or click on the links below to read more about a particular scroll.
 In early 2010 GJD Services started scrapping VC10s at Bruntingthorpe.
 Before their last flight the names of the C1K airframes were removed and these were transferred to other aircraft in the 101 Squadron fleet.
-The list below tries to give a full overview of the movements of these scrolls but especially during the last months of operations some scrolls were transferred onto the remaining airframes.
+The list below has tried to give a full overview of the movements of these scrolls but especially during the last months of operations some scrolls were transferred onto the remaining airframes.
 Therefore the list may not be complete.

-With the number of active VC10s going down some aircraft were named after more than one Victoria Cross holder.
+As the number of active VC10s went down some aircraft were named after more than one Victoria Cross holder.
 Of interest is the fact that the K3 and K4s which suddenly sported names showed one name which was not used on the original batch of VC10s: Wg Cdr Leonard Cheshire VC.
 When the ex-XR809, which was used as a testbed for Rolls-Royce, was taken out of service the VC scroll on that airframe was removed judging by the photos.
-After 35 years this name was once again added to an RAF VC10: XR808.
+35 years later this name was once again added to an RAF VC10: XR808.